carlybergthold/scoot-scout/README.md

 # Scoot Scout

-Motorized scooters have revolutionized the way city dwellers get around, and more scooter companies pop up almost monthly.
-Nearly 10 companies operate scooters in Nashville now - so why take the time to open up each of their apps to locate your nearest ride?
+Motorized scooters have revolutionized the way city dwellers get around, and more and more scooter companies are popping up to meet the demand.
+But why waste time opening up each company's app to locate your nearest ride?

-At Scoot Scout, we aren't brand loyal; we're scooter loyal.
-Simply open up the app, and you'll see all the scooters near you, helping you get to where you're going sooner.
+At Scoot Scout, we aren't brand loyal; we're scoot loyal.
+Simply open up the app, and you can see all the scooters near you.
+Yeah.
+Take that, Big Scooter.

 ## Features
 * find scooters near you or search for scooters at a different location